-A Joint Operation scenario can be described as a heterogeneous war environment, in which there is a need to update shared situational awareness, based on a constant exchange of information among computer systems.
-However, such a system may have data in different schemata and a military operation integration infrastructure may present several limitations.
-Moreover, this scenario presents demands regarding some integration requirements specific (Lam and Shakararaman, 2004).
-These requirements are necessary for obtaining Agility (Alberts, 2011) in the exchange of information.
-This paper presents a protocol to address such limitations in order to accomplish an integration scenario.
+A Joint Operation scenario can be described as a heterogeneous war environment, in which there is a need to update a shared situational awareness, based on a constant exchange of information between computer systems.
+However, such system may have data in different schemas and a military operation integration infrastructure may present several limitations.
+Moreover, this scenario presents specific demands regarding some integration requirements Shakararaman, 2004).
+These requirements are necessary for obtaining the Agility (Alberts, 2011) on the exchange of information.
+This paper presents a protocol to address such limitations in order to accomplish this integration scenario.
 The proposed protocol addresses two levels of interoperability: data and infrastructure requirements.
 It is based on service-oriented architecture (Taylor et al., 2010), which is considered suitable for the integration of command and control systems (C2S) (Lund et al., 2007).
-The protocol uses the JC3IEDM (MIP, 2012) as a meta-model to describe message payload.
-To address agility requirements, it uses a XML serialized through SOAP.
-The advantages of this protocol are to allow independence from computer languages and platforms during C2S data exchanges.
-This paper presents approaches of integration, compares their technologies, points out their advantages, proposes requirements, and provides the design of a protocol to allow interoperability in Joint Operations.
+The protocol uses JC3IEDM (MIP, 2012) as a meta-model to describe message payload.
+To address agility requirements it uses a XML enveloping through SOAP.
+The advantages of this protocol are to allow the independence of the computer languages and platforms with a minimal overhead expected during C2S data exchanges.
+This paper presents approaches of integration, compares their technologies, points out their advantages, proposes requirements and designs a protocol to allow interoperability in Joint Operations.